Teatro Paraguas presents

 Chuscales – Guitarist

-Mina Fajardo – Singer, Percussionist & Dancer
+Mina Fajardo – Singer, Percussionist, and Dancer

 Monze Diaz – Dancer

-Gretchen Williams – Singer & Dancer
+Gretchen Williams – Singer and Dancer

-Argos MacCallum – Actor
+Argos MacCallum – Actor / Spoken Word

-Jojo Sena-Tarnoff – Flutist
+Jojo Tarnoff – Flutist

 🎟 Ticket Prices: